microsoft/onnxruntime-extensions/tools/pre_post_processing/Example usage of the PrePostProcessor.md

 ### Create PrePostProcessor

-Create out PrePostProcessor instance with the new input/s.
+Create our PrePostProcessor instance with the new input/s.

 ```py
 pipeline = PrePostProcessor([new_input])